 Car crashes can be scary.
 You probably won’t see it coming until it’s too late, and the aftermath may leave you without a car at best and severely injured and unable to work at worst.

 When you’re injured in a car accident, you may feel overwhelmed, but you’re not alone.
-Lavent Law, P.A. helps victims like you get back on their feet after serious accidents.
+Lavent Law Personal Injury Lawyer helps victims like you get back on their feet after serious accidents.
 If you have been hurt in an accident and you’re not sure what to do next, we can walk you through the process.

 File Your Accident Report

 After an accident has happened and your injuries are being treated, you should act fast to report your accident.
 The Bureau of Motorist Compliance will need a report, especially if you know the other person is uninsured.